Positive Behavior intervention Support (PBIS)

 Promoting a Positive School Climate:

-Throughout the school year, topics are introduced related to our PBiS program on a monthly basis.
+Throughout the school year, topics are introduced related to our PBIS program on a monthly basis.
 Community building discussions are held among student groups as part of the Information and Imagination class.
-Each week's Monday morning announcements contain a special suggestion on how students can demonstrate an aspect of RIDE, connected to monthly themes.
-We call this our Monday Mission.
+Each week's Monday morning announcements contain a special suggestion on how students can demonstrate an aspect of Colt Behavior, connected to monthly themes.

 September/October - Being proud of who we are (honoring uniqueness, celebrating strengths, accepting limitations, realizing those are what make us a unique individual)